arogozhnikov/arogozhnikov.github.io/_posts/2020-01-01-trick-for-model-comparison.markdown

 Long story short, if you *have* to rely on random seeds in DL, at least log some control sums to verify that sequence was not broken by an unexpected call from somewhere else.

-You can still use random seed to achieve reproducible training the same model.
+You can still use random seed to achieve reproducible training of the same model.